 Why Live in Highland

-Highland in Greeley features a mix of brick ranch-style homes, Colonial Revivals, and split-levels, primarily built between the 1960s and 1980s.
+The Highland neighborhood in Greeley is known for its abundant recreation, including a golf course and multiple nearby parks.
+The community features a mix of brick ranch-style homes, Colonial Revivals, and split-levels, primarily built between the 1960s and 1980s.
 These homes typically sit on quarter-acre lots with well-maintained yards, some including fenced backyards, attached garages, and paved driveways.
 The neighborhood is known for its quiet, walkable streets with no major thoroughfares running through it.
-Highland Hills Golf Course, a significant local feature, offers an 18-hole public course lined with willow, evergreen, and oak trees.
-Nearby, the Josephine Jones Natural Area provides around 2 miles of walking paths, picnic areas, and a fishing pond, while Monfort Park offers athletic fields, a picnic pavilion, and a roller-skating rink.
-For shopping and dining, the Centerplace of Greeley shopping center is about a mile east, featuring stores like Safeway and Target, and eateries such as Lucky Fins and The G.O.A.T.
-Sports Bar.
+Highland Hills Golf Course, a significant local feature, offers an 18-hole public course lined with willow, evergreen and oak trees.
+Nearby, the Josephine Jones Natural Area provides around 2 miles of walking paths, picnic areas, and a fishing pond, while Monfort Park offers athletic fields, a picnic pavilion and a roller-skating rink.
+For shopping, the Centerplace of Greeley shopping center is about a mile east, featuring stores like Safeway and Target.
+Eateries such as Lucky Fins and The G.O.A.T.
+Sports Bar are also in this shopping center.
 Pope Farms Produce and Garden Center, located west on 28th Street, sells local produce and seasonal items.
 The neighborhood is accessible via West 20th Street, which has Greeley Evans Transit bus stops, and is close to Route 34 for easy access to Loveland and Fort Collins.
+Greeley West High School is known for its business and marketing program.
 The nearby Farr Regional Library provides various clubs and programming for residents.

 Frequently Asked Questions